 Making Sense of Your Readings

-What we offer here is a bit more involved than your typical newspaper horoscope.
+What I offer here is a bit more involved than your typical newspaper horoscope.
 Daily horoscopes look at one aspect of your chart — your Sun Sign — and give you a generalized interpretation of how things look for you and the millions of other people born that month.
 They do nothing to account for the fact that your Sun is at 15 degrees Taurus, versus the other guy’s Sun, which is at 29 degrees Taurus and is being tightly aspected by Mars and Saturn.

-Real astrology is an incredibly complex, comprehensive, and fairly mathematical discipline that no computer can fully do justice to, but our reports can equip you with a much more specific idea of what’s happening in your life — cosmically speaking — than a standard daily horoscope.
+Real astrology is an incredibly complex, comprehensive, and fairly mathematical discipline that no computer can fully do justice to, but my reports can equip you with a much more specific idea of what’s happening in your life — cosmically speaking — than a standard daily horoscope.

 So what are transits?
 They’re astrological events that occur when a planet forms an aspect — or a certain type of angle — to the planets in your birth chart.
 If you were born with your Moon at 23 degrees Sagittarius and Venus is currently stationed at 23 degrees Aquarius, it’s forming an exact sextile — or 60 degree angle — and that relationship means something specific every time.